matter-labs/zksync-web-era-docs/docs/dev/how-to/send-message-l2-l1.md

 It is impossible to send transactions directly from L2 to L1.

-Instead, you can send arbitrary-length messages from zkSync Era to Ethereum, and then handle the received message on L1 with an L1 smart contract.
+Instead, you can send arbitrary-length messages from zkSync Era to Ethereum, and then handle the received message on Ethereum with an L1 smart contract.

 :::warning What is a message?
 - A message is like an event on Ethereum.